LLazyEmail/documentation/docs/Project Diagram/packages.md

 _callbacks_ connects RegEx with strings that must be wrapper in HTML

-replace-markdown keeps 2 versions for our templates.
+_replace-markdown_ keeps 2 versions for our templates.
 Main files is replace-md.js.
 Also we have a file debgging.js, that can be used for disabling work of some specific callbacks in order to debug other callbacks.

-replace-wrapper before were keeping a lot of different files/methods, but after a clean up, we have onle commonReplace method. and a few main methods for replacing HTML strings.
+_replace-wrapper_ before were keeping a lot of different files/methods, but after a clean up, we have onle commonReplace method. and a few main methods for replacing HTML strings.

+_objectBuilder_ creating an object from different constants for a better access of it.

 ## packages at MTE